 These scholarships are subject to the availability of funding from the Government of Canada.

-The Canada-CARICOM Leadership Scholarships Program is an extension of the Canadian Commonwealth Scholarships Program and includes all member and associate member states of the CARICOM.
+The Canada-CARICOM Leadership Scholarships Program is an extension of the global Commonwealth Scholarship and Fellowship Plan and includes all member and associate member states of the CARICOM.